Compatible Time-Sharing System: Kernel

 CTSS used a modified IBM 7090 mainframe computer that had two 32,768 (32K) 36-bit-word banks of core memory instead of the default configuration which provides only one.
 One bank was reserved for the time-sharing supervisory program, the other for user programs.
-CTSS had a protected-mode kernel, the supervisor's functions in the A-core (memory bank A) could be called only by software interrupts, like in the modern operating systems.
+CTSS had a protected-mode kernel; the supervisor's functions in the A-core (memory bank A) could be called only by software interrupts, as in modern operating systems.
 Causing memory-protection interrupts were used for software interrupts.
 Processor allocation scheduling with a quantum time unit 200 ms, was controlled by a multilevel feedback queue.
-It also had some special memory-management hardware, a clock interrupt and the ability to trap certain instructions.
+It also had some special memory-management hardware, a clock interrupt, and the ability to trap certain instructions.